PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-USB.md

 | Pico W | 2 (no pins) | $10 / unit | [https://www.amazon.com/gp/product/B0B72GV3K3/](https://www.amazon.com/gp/product/B0B72GV3K3/) |
 | Pico 2 W | 1 (no pins) | $13 / unit | [https://www.amazon.com/gp/product/B0DPF9N1MN](https://www.amazon.com/gp/product/B0DPF9N1MN) |

+Notes:
-You must get a Pico with "W" in its name.
+- You must get a Pico with "W" in its name.
 The "W" stands for "wireless".
 The Picos without the "W" lack the wireless module needed for the wireless connection!
 The "H" doesn't matter, though most of the boards with pins are also "H".
+- There is no difference between the Pico W and the Pico 2 W. Both work identically for this project.
+The Pico 2 is newer and $1 more expensive.
+This project is unaffected by Pico 2 errata RP2350-E9.

 Unlike other controllers, we ***strongly*** recommend the ones with pins for the sole reason that it becomes much easier to do [UART Mode](Controller-PicoW-UART.md) in the future.
 We only recommend the pinless boards if you either never intend to do UART mode, or if you have another way to connect to the holes (such as soldering, mini-grabbers, hammer headers, etc...)